-Winners! - Nine News WA Police Excellence Awards
+Winners! - Nine News WA Police Force Excellence Awards

 The winner of the individual category was Detective Sergeant Gina Horch, from Karratha Detectives who has dedicated her time in the Pilbara District to cultivating a safe and trusting environment for juvenile victims of sexual abuse to come forward and report incidents, both historical and current.

 The winners of the team category were the Midland Police CBD Team, from the Central Metropolitan District for actively immersing themselves into the community to target significant antisocial behaviour and theft offences in the Midland CBD.

 - Sergeant Jeremy Fricker - Laverton Police Station, Goldfields Esperance District

 - Sergeant Rachel Greene - Wembley Police Station, Central Metropolitan District

 Get to know the individual category finalists and winner: